-Please bear in mind that we cannot guarantee to accept a transfer of a particular property as there may be unforeseen issues that arise along the way and, in some cases, we may decline a property transfer without giving a reason.
+We cannot guarantee to accept a transfer of a particular property as there may be unforeseen issues that arise along the way.
+In some cases, we may decline a property transfer without giving a reason.
 For ease of reference, throughout this guide we will use the word 'property' to denote either property or land.